 Future projects and goals

 The long-term goal of our group is to understand how do cells assemble organisms in robust and reproducible manner and how do geometry and external cues, which vary greatly across species, bias the physical events of early development in vivo.
-Using these 3D embryonic cell aggregates as a minimal alternate system, sufficient to generate embryonic axes, we aim to understand early development in embryos as an emergent phenomenon of the self-organization of pluripotent cells.
-We use these in vitro systems in a context where external factors and embryo-specific geometrical information is eliminated and the mechanochemical environment can be controlled, thereby allowing us to study the fundamental (basal) mode of metazoan development, upon which different embryo-specific geometries and environment have refined axial patterning in different species.
+Using these 3D embryonic cell aggregates as a minimal alternate system, sufficient to generate embryonic axes, we aim to understand early development in embryos as an emergent phenomenon of the self-organisation of pluripotent cells.
+We use these in vitro systems in a context in which external factors and embryo-specific geometrical information are eliminated and the mechanochemical environment can be controlled, thereby allowing us to study the fundamental (basal) mode of metazoan development, upon which different embryo-specific geometries and environment have refined axial patterning in different species.

-Specifically, we are interested in understanding (i) how mechanochemical coupling between cells leads to symmetry breaking (in terms of gene expression and cell behavior) (ii) what controls the scaling of patterns both in vivo and in vitro (iii) how collective cell behavior in aggregates (Video 1) leads to axial elongation and patterning.
+Specifically, we are interested in understanding (i) how mechanochemical coupling between cells leads to symmetry breaking (in terms of gene expression and cell behaviour), (ii) what controls the scaling of patterns both in vivo and in vitro, (iii) how collective cell behaviour in aggregates (Video 1) leads to axial elongation and patterning.
 Using a multidisciplinary approach, we borrow tools from biochemistry, genetics and cell biology for our experiments and develop novel imaging systems, mathematical models and data analysis strategies based on statistical physics and image processing.